fieldhof/kubernetes-demo-nowiring/README.md

 # Steps for adding phones
-(all relative paths are relative to your kubernetes-demo-cluster directory)
+(all relative paths are relative to your kubernetes-demo-cluster directory) Before starting, make sure you're connected to a router and that the phones can connect to them.

 1. Find out what ip address your Controller has `ip a` (not the 172.17.8.20)
 1. Copy all the contents in this repository to the kubernetes-demo-cluster directory